Excerpt from The Ultimatum

 Jered took advantage of the distraction and darted into an alley.
 An open delivery truck was parked like an

+invitation.
+He hurtled inside.
 But it was nearly empty.
 No place to hide.
 And when the truck’s owner came back,

 “What you doing in there?
 Get out of my truck!”